 The allowance consists of specific and general components.
 There have been no significant changes in management's methodology for evaluating the allowance for loan losses from prior periods.
 The specific component relates to loans that are classified as impaired.
 For such loans, an allowance is established when the discounted cash flows (or collateral value or observable market price) of the impaired loan is lower than the carrying value for that loan.
 The general component covers non-impaired loans and is based on historical loss experience adjusted for qualitative factors.
-Individual portfolio segments are evaluated on a quarterly basis that values internal and external qualitative factors; and changes in lending personnel, underwriting processes, underlying collateral and loan policies.
+Individual portfolio segments are evaluated on a quarterly basis that values internal and external qualitative factors including: trends in loan volume and mix, past due loans, watch and criticized loans, economic factors; and changes in lending personnel, underwriting processes, underlying collateral and loan policies.
 Historical losses are evaluated on a rolling 16 quarter basis.